Science – something that is hard to define by just one word.

 The impact factor is a subjective matter and has the most meaning only when comparing journals within similar fields.
 A good example is a journal in physics where a score of 2 is often considered excellent, meanwhile, experimental material sciences have a great number of pieces rated over 10.

-This is why at SCIJournal.Org you will be able to locate any specific journal in any of the 27 major research category with ease.
+This is why at SCIJournal.Org you will be able to locate any specific journal in any of the 27 major research categories with ease.

 We have tracked impact factors for about 13,000 selected scientific journals in 27 major research categories.
 In the table below you will be able to see both the percentage and number of journals that had impact factors from 0 to 10+.